martinky24/WebsiteSecurity/Vulnerabilities/injection.md

 4. Enter a valid amount to transfer, ie. 1
 5. View the anticipated change in account balance above the transfer form

+If your injection irrepairably messed up the database, simply login as `Admin`/`Admin` and from the admin panel, reset the tables.

 ## How We Patched it

 We implemented a number of changes to combat the injection.
 For a simple fix we changed the account number input to be of type number.
 More completely, we added a checks to the account/balance to ensure that they are numerical values and also checked that each query returned a desired value such as exactly one row returned on a select statement and a count of one user was found with a given account number.
 If any of these checks fail our queries update queries are wrapped in a transaction that we can rollback to undo malicious input.
 These changes are implemented on the secure portion of our site.